 Let’s look at an example to make it easier.
 We see here that shares of Apple are currently trading just under $204 per share, this is mid-November.
 Now I’m looking at the January 2019 options so this investment will expire on January 18th in a couple of months.
 I can buy call options at $200 per share which means I can get the right to buy Apple for $200 a share in January, that’s the strike price.
 Now for the right to do this, I have to pay about $12 a share, that’s called the premium for the option.

 So if I pay $12 for the right to buy Apple at $200 in January and the price of the shares goes to $240 by that time what does that mean for me?
-That option would now worth at least $40, because if it was less than $40 someone could just buy the option and then sell the shares immediately for a riskless profit.
+That option would now be worth at least $40 because if it was less than $40 someone could just buy the option and then sell the shares immediately for a riskless profit.

 So instead of buying the shares, I could just sell the call option for $40 and a return of 233% on my money.
 Each option contract is for 100 shares so one contract would have cost me $1,200 and I could sell it for $4,000 or a profit of $2,800 for each contract that I bought.

 Remember, options come in two types, Call and Put.
-So if I thought Apple shares might fall then I could buy a put option which would give me the right to sell shares at a certain price.
+So if I thought Apple shares might fall then I could buy a put option that would give me the right to sell shares at a certain price.

 Going back to the example, I could get the right to sell shares at $200 for $7.59 per share.
 If the price goes down to under $192.41 by January, that’s $200 minus that price I paid for the right to sell the shares, then I’ll make money.
 Options can also be used for protection and this is primarily how I use them.
 So if I own shares of a company and I’m worried about the price going down over the next few months, I can buy a put option for the right to sell my shares at a certain price.
 I’ve effectively locked in that price as the lowest I’ll get on the stock even if the market price falls further.